NisaarAgharia/AI-Avatars/README.md

 # AI Personalized Avatars

-Welcome to the AI Personalized Avatars repository!
 This project harnesses the power of artificial intelligence to generate unique, personalized avatars based on a set of training images.
 The model used in this project is a variant of the Stable Diffusion model, known for its exceptional capabilities in image generation tasks.

 ## Sample Images